csorens2/Terrorarium/README.md

 ![My Image](ScreenShot.png)

 ## Overview
 Terrorarium is a machine learning project I created to learn about neural networks, genetic algorithms, F#, and functional programming.
-It simulates a series of birds that compete with each other for food.
+It simulates a series of birds that compete with each other for food, with behavior that improves over generations.

 The simulation is setup by
 1. Randomly generating a large amount of food, each at a random location.